MathematicGuy/RemoteObsidian/Project Skin/Practice Procedure and Trigger.md

 ```

-5. Write a trigger that checks for dependencies before allowing the deletion of a manager.
-In this case, ensure that all employees under their supervision are reassigned before allowing the deletion.
+5. Create a trigger to log deleted employee information: Write a trigger that logs information about the deleted employee into a separate table before the deletion occurs.
+Include details such as the employee's ID, name, department, and deletion timestamp
 ```sql
 /*
     FILEPATH: /d:/CMC_UNI/1st Year/1st Year - Final Semester/DataBase/SQL/procedure.sql